Types of private student loans

 - For Unsubsidized Loans, the borrower is responsible for paying interest during the in-school or grace periods, or a post-school deferment.

-Federal student loans usually have lower interest rates than private student loans and can offer different benefits.
-You should generally consider them first, and then take out a private student loan if you still need money for college.
+You should generally consider federal student loans first, and then take out a private student loan if you still need money for college.

 Applying for private student loans

-There’s no cost to apply for private student loans.
+There’s no cost to apply for private student loans, but there are a few things you should know before you start:

 - You’ll fill out basic personal information and financial information.